kxeedr/ceylon-bite/src/content/posts/first-post.md

 ## Introduction

-Hi, I’m Malshan a.k.a CeyloneBite ([CeyloneBite](https://github.com/ezpzk) on GitHub).
+Hi, I’m Malshan a.k.a CeylonBite ([CeylonBite](https://github.com/ezpzk) on GitHub).
 I finally decided to create my own personal website.
 This site will be my primary space to share ideas, thoughts and showcase my work.
 I’ve always disliked platforms like Instagram and Facebook, but I still have profiles there because yeah I like to waste my time by watching reels.

 The thoughts I share here are mine and not AI-generated, because I want this website to reflect *who I am*, not what I want others to *think* I am.
 I’ll try to write regularly, but I’m not the type of person to follow strict schedules.
 So, forgive me if I take breaks when inspiration doesn’t strike, and I'm trying my best to write in English.